Country Guides

 Sick leave

-90 days.
-The first 14 days are covered by the employer and the reminder by Försäkringskassan (the Swedish social insurance office), for which the employee has to apply
+The first 14 days are covered by the employer and the remainder by Försäkringskassan (the Swedish social insurance office), for which the employee has to apply

 Maternity leave